12 Strings, factors, and dates

 \\w Word character (letter, digit, underscore)

-The doubled backslashes (\\d instead of \d) exist because R strings process backslashes first.
-To get a literal \d to the regex engine, you write "\\d" in R. Regular expressions themselves come from formal language theory: Stephen Kleene defined regular languages in 1956 using concatenation, alternation, and closure (repetition).
-Ken Thompson implemented them in the QED editor (1968) and grep (1973).
-The * quantifier is still called the Kleene star, a construct from mathematical logic that has survived unchanged for nearly seventy years.
+The doubled backslashes (\\d instead of \d) exist because R strings process backslashes first: to get a literal \d to the regex engine, you write "\\d" in R. Regular expressions themselves come from formal language theory, where Stephen Kleene defined regular languages in 1956 using concatenation, alternation, and closure (repetition).
+Ken Thompson implemented them in the QED editor in 1968 and grep in 1973; the * quantifier is still called the Kleene star after him.

-str_view() lets you see what a pattern matches.
-Use it to build and debug patterns:
+str_view() lets you see what a pattern matches, making it the best tool for building and debugging:

 fruits <- c("apple", "banana", "cherry", "date", "elderberry")